LightningKitty/GettingCleaningDataCourseProject/Codebook.md

 subject for each activity for each variable.
 The mean was chosen as the average because the measurements are of continuous variables.

-9. Reshape the data table generated in step 8 so that it is a narrow table with the columns:
+9. Reshape the data table generated in step 8 so that it is a narrow table.

-	a.
-SubjectID
-	b.
-Activity
-	c.
-Variable
-	d.
-Mean
-	e.
-SubjectID
-	f.
-Activity

-10. Convert back to a data frame and remove the last two columns.
+Convert back to a data frame and select columns: SubjectID, Activity, Variable, Mean.

-11. Write the data table to the tidydata.txt file.
+10. Write the data table to the tidydata.txt file.